centau/vide/docs/tut/crash-course/14-strict-mode.md

 Strict mode will run derived sources and effects twice each time they update.
-This is to help ensure that derived source computations are pure, and that any cleanups made in derived sources or effects are done correctly.
+This is to help ensure that derived source computations are pure, and that any cleanups made in derived sources or effects are done properly.

 ```lua
 local source = vide.source